Based-IT/Minecraft-Systemd/README.md

 2. Create the directory `/opt/mcserver/` as mcserver.

 3. Install a Minecraft server like normal into `/opt/mcserver/` as the mcserver user.
-Once configured, stop the server. <br>
+Rename the server jar file to server.jar.
+Once configured, make sure the server is stopped. <br>
   Just to reiterate - as mcserver.
 I want your directory to look like this:

 ``` sh